Braves vs. Brewers Player Props Betting Odds

 Contreras Stats

-- William Contreras has 80 hits with 18 doubles, a triple, 10 home runs, 31 walks and 37 RBI.
-He's also stolen one base.
+- William Contreras has 83 hits with 18 doubles, a triple, 10 home runs and 33 walks.
+He has driven in 38 runs with one stolen base.

 Contreras Recent Games